ibm-cloud-docs/BlockStorage/faqs.md

 {: faq}
 {: support}

 You need to order a new {{site.data.keyword.blockstorageshort}} volume in the correct data center, and then cancel the {{site.data.keyword.blockstorageshort}} device that you ordered in the wrong location.

+You can also create a duplicate of your share, and cancel the parent share.
+For more information, see [Creating and managing duplicate volumes](/docs/BlockStorage?topic=BlockStorage-duplicatevolume).

+## I cancelled my {{site.data.keyword.blockstorageshort}} volume "immediately", but it's still visible in the console.
+Why is it not deleted?
+{: #24hrreclaimperiod}
+{: faq}
+{: support}

 When the volume is canceled, the request is followed by a 24-hour reclaim wait period.
 You can still see the volume in the console during those 24 hours.
 The 24-hour waiting period gives you a chance to void the cancellation request if needed.
 If you want to cancel the deletion of the volume, raise a [Support case](/unifiedsupport/cases/add){: external}.
 Billing for the volume stops immediately.
 When the reclaim period expires, the data is destroyed and the volume is removed from the console, too.

 ## How can we tell which {{site.data.keyword.blockstorageshort}} volumes are encrypted?
 {: #volumeencrypt}